tol60/hello_world/README.md

 ls        // list directory

-ls -altr  // list files (including hiddent that start with .)
+ls -altr  // list files (including hiddent that start with '.'). a = all, l = long info, -t = sort by time, -r = reverse order

+cat FILENAME // display file content

+cp FILEFROM FILETO  // copy file FROM to a new file FROM to a new file TO

+grep PATTERN FILE // search for a regular expression PATTERN in a FILE

 df -h     // show mount points (in case you need to access windows folder)

-cat FILENAME // display file content
+man COMMAND // will print help information on a given command